-In some acquisitions, the acquirer assumes the role of overall systems engineer, architect, or integrator for the product.
+In some acquisitions, the acquirer assumes the role of an overall systems engineer, architect, or integrator for the product.
 In these acquisitions, the Technical Solution process should also be used.
-Technical Solution in includes additional information about designing, developing, and implementing solutions, including the design approaches, design concepts, and alternative solutions for which an acquirer can have varying degrees of responsibility.
+Technical Solution includes additional information about designing, developing, and implementing solutions, including the design approaches, design concepts, and alternative solutions for which an acquirer can have varying degrees of responsibility.

 Acquisition Technical Management should be performed with other technical and agreement management processes, such as requirements management, risk management, configuration management, data management, and agreement management.
-For acquisition of product lines and standard services, the practices described in this process (as well as Acquisition Requirements Development) can also be applied to identify and acquire core assets used in developing, acquiring, or customizing products or service systems.
+For the acquisition of product lines and standard services, the practices described in this process (as well as Acquisition Requirements Development) can also be applied to identify and acquire core assets used in developing, acquiring, or customizing products or service systems.

 When the supplier uses an Agile method, end users or their proxies are typically involved in the supplier’s development processes.
 In such a situation, the acquirer must also be involved to ensure that needed changes to requirements and supplier agreements are acceptable given the acquisition’s constraints and to incorporate the changes into the supplier agreements.